giwankim/WhatsAppPush/README.md

     - [ ] If user uploaded recipient list file, parse the CSV/XLSX file and process the parsed data
     - [ ] Send these notification task details to the `WhatsAppMessageQueue`
 - [x] Implement `ListNotification` associated with the route GET `/notification/{userId}` that lists all notification tasks by `user_id` from the `NotificationTask` table.

+### Refeactor

+- use `middy` middlewares to remove duplicated code and handle cross-cutting concerns